laravel/docs/passwords.md

 Before moving on, let's examine this route in more detail.
 First, the request's `token`, `email`, and `password` attributes are validated.
 Next, we will use Laravel's built-in "password broker" (via the `Password` facade) to validate the password reset request credentials.

-If the token, email address, and password given to the password broker are valid, the Closure passed to the `reset` method will be invoked.
-Within this Closure, which receives the user instance and the plain-text password, we may update the user's password in the database.
+If the token, email address, and password given to the password broker are valid, the closure passed to the `reset` method will be invoked.
+Within this closure, which receives the user instance and the plain-text password, we may update the user's password in the database.

 The `reset` method returns a "status" slug.
 This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `resources/lang/{lang}/passwords.php` language file.
 An entry for each possible value of the status slug is located within the `passwords` language file.